Rkeramati/Module-0/README.md

 Before beginning this assignment, please complete the environment setup:

 1. **Review the installation guide**: Follow the detailed instructions in [`installation.md`](installation.md) to configure your development environment
 2. **Verify your setup**: Ensure all dependencies are properly installed and your environment is working correctly.
-If you need help as your TAs.
+If you need help ask your TAs.

 ### Assignment Overview